jeastham1993/application-integration-patterns/README.md

-# application-integration-patterns
+# Application Integration Patterns

-Samples of application integration patterns
+Implementations of application integration patterns using AWS technologies.
+Deployed with Terraform.